Combined Pill: The FPA Guide

 If you have a break between pill packs, you’ll usually still get some period-like bleeding.
 This is called a withdrawal bleed.
 It’s caused by a drop in your hormone levels after a few days without getting hormones from the pill.
 This causes your body to shed some blood from the womb lining.
 Because the pill keeps the lining thin, a withdrawal bleed is often lighter, shorter and less painful than your usual periods.

 The pill was designed to give you a hormone-free break each month as it was thought women would want to have a monthly bleed.
 So most pill instructions suggest a 7-day break.
-This break is not needed.
+If you take a monophasic pill this break is not needed.
 You can choose a shorter 4-day break or miss the break completely and not have a withdrawal bleed.
 Also see below – How do I take the pill?

 There are no known benefits of hormone-free breaks and no known risks to missing out a break and withdrawal bleed.